Overview

 Conservation and Threats

 There are environmental challenges such as Brazos River Authority over-allocation, very inconsistent dam releases, excess algae cover and occasional outbreaks of Golden Algae.
+Drought is a constant challenge.
 Power plants contribute excessively warm water.
 Municipal Wastewater Treatment Plants must keep pace technologically with a quickly growing population to contain excess nutrients.
 The Upper and Upper-Middle Brazos have naturally high levels of salt.
 Gravel mining and rock quarries are a real and present danger to water quality in this stretch of river.
-Tires and trash are common along the river with careless tubers in the summer and bait fishermen year around.
+Tires and trash are common along the river.
 The tires, seemingly, are on a treadmill.
-Bridge-dumping to landowners who accept thousands of tires to rot in their usually dry arroyos and creeks.
+From ‘bridge-dumping’ to landowners who accept thousands of tires to rot in their usually dry arroyos and creeks, tires are continually feeding the river.
 Intense rainfall dislodges tires in every big storm that rolls across the Upper-Middle Brazos basin.

 Historical and Cultural